JureSindi/jailbreak-probe/README.md

 ## Motivation

 Deployed language models need monitoring signals that fire before harmful completions are emitted.
 White-box methods can read internal activations at inference time, enabling classifiers that do not depend on brittle string rules.
 This project implements a minimal, reproducible pipeline: frozen backbone (e.g., GPT-2 medium) → layer-wise mean-pooled hidden states → logistic-regression probes, trained on AdvBench-style jailbreak prompts versus benign Alpaca instructions.
-The goal is to study, in depth, a linear separator that emerges and whether multi-layer aggregation improves over the best single layer—connecting to AI control and oversight themes (latent monitoring, residual risk measurement, and defense-in-depth around automated agents).
+The goal is to study, in depth, a linear separator that emerges and whether multi-layer aggregation improves over the best single layer-connecting to AI control and oversight themes (latent monitoring, residual risk measurement, and defense-in-depth around automated agents).

 ## Method overview